Insider Selling: Facebook, Inc. (NASDAQ:FB) CEO Sells 77,300 Shares of Stock

-Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 77,300 shares of the firm’s stock in a transaction dated Monday, June 14th.
-The shares were sold at an average price of $334.53, for a total transaction of $25,859,169.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 77,300 shares of Facebook stock in a transaction on Friday, June 18th.
+The stock was sold at an average price of $332.39, for a total transaction of $25,693,747.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.

 Mark Zuckerberg also recently made the following trade(s):